RohanBasavaraju/queue-less/README.md

-# QLess
-QLess is a mobile application bringing you the shortest wait times for local restaurants, supermarkets, food banks, and more.

-This project will be submitted for Cal Hacks 2020 to serve as a platform helping those afflicted by the COVID-19 pandemic.

 # Inspiration

 Our team was inspired to build QLess in light of the devastating conditions imposed by the global COVID-19 pandemic.
 While nearly every aspect of our lives has been afflicted, there is one constant that plagues our health and our happiness: food.
 Access to a steady food source, whether it be from restaurants, supermarkets, or food banks, has been taken for granted in modern society.
 As the coronavirus extends its reach around the world, food providers have been faced with the challenge of balancing food inventory and recurring revenue with the social distancing of both customers and workers.
 As individuals with first-hand experience of these problems, we knew there had to be a better way of meeting our dietary and (anti-)social needs.
 Enter: QLess.

-# What it does
+# QLess

-QLess is a mobile application that provides members of a community with real-time analytics on wait times at local food markets.
-QLess scales to a diverse userbase by customizing its insights for individuals regardless of their social and economic backgrounds.
+QLess is a mobile application bringing you the shortest wait times for local restaurants, supermarkets, food banks, and more.
+QLess provides members of a community with real-time analytics on wait times at local food markets.
+QLess scales its platform to a diverse userbase by customizing its insights for individuals regardless of their social and economic backgrounds.
 This provides users with up-to-date info on the queue length of local food suppliers from high-end eateries to government-funded food stamps.
 The quantity and quality of partnerships with nearby food facilities will also be expanded upon through partnerships with relevant organizations (see "What's next for QLess" below).
 Our current offerings include locating local food suppliers and sorting search results by distance and queue waiting time.

 # How I built it